Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/cloud_deployment/_index.md

 ## Start post-deployment automation

-Once your bicep deployment is complete with Azure CLI or Azure Developer CLI, you can open the Azure portal to see the initial HCIBox resources inside your resource group.
+Once your Bicep deployment is complete, you can open the Azure portal to see the initial HCIBox resources inside your resource group.
 Now you must remote into the _HCIBox-Client_ VM to continue the next phase of the deployment.

   ![Screenshot showing all deployed resources in the resource group](./deployed_resources.png)